joakim/bismark/extras.md

 Enclosing a section of text in square brackets `[…]` prefixed with the name of an extension, will cause it to be rendered by that extension.

 Which renderers are supported depend on the environment.
 If a renderer is not supported, the contents should be rendered as usual.
 Note how the image will fall back to a link in the first example.
+The link's text may be used as the image's alternative text.

 Extension elements are always block elements.